akshayub/ectf2018/re-pwn/pwnme1/README.md

 NOTE TO US:

-1. This program is just present to understand what "/bin/sh" is, what system is, what setuid executable is.

 2. While setting up, the user of **pwnme1** executable should be **pwnme1** it should be setuid to **pwnme1_pwn**.